-Major Highlights
+Major Highlights of Putere Lakes

-- Rich in cultural significance, the lakes are vital for Ngāti Pāhauwera's heritage and provide important resources like eels and rongoā plants.
+- Rich in cultural significance, the lakes are essential to Ngāti Pāhauwera, tied to heritage resources like eels and traditional rongoā plants.

 Location and Access